OnnoH/docker-quickstart/exercises/exercise-7/README.md

 ## From scratch

-Starting with a clean slate and a host OS as a base, images can be rather small.
+Starting with a clean slate, you can create rather small images.

 To build the image, change to the 'exercises/exercise-7' of the root of this repository.